primitivefinance/portfolio/test/README.md

 - The `__account__.settled` variable must always return true outside of execution.
 - The `__account__.prepared` variable must always return false outside of execution.
 - The `__account__.warm` variable must always be an empty array outside of execution.
-- The `address(this).balance` value must always be zero outside of execution.

 #### Deposit